abitgone/snapslider/README.md

 By default, SnapSlider uses `&lsaquo;` and `&rsaquo;` for the page controls.
 These can be overridden by using `data-ss-pager-prev-html` and `data-ss-pager-next-html`.

+To use an external list of page links, you can use `data-ss-pagelinks-selector` to provide a selector.
+SnapSlider will then use the selector to find elements within the `[data-snapslider]` element which match.
+The number of items matched must be the same as the number of items in the slider.
+See the [example page][example] for an example of how this feature can be used.

 If you wish to configure other aspects of SnapSlider, take a look at the `SnapSlider.DEFAULTS` object in [abg-snapslider.js][js].

 [js]: /abg-snapslider.js